marcus67/little_brother/WEB_FRONTEND_MANUAL.md

 denotes an active day and any other character denotes an inactive day.
 For example: the string "X-X-X--" would denote a rule which is active on Mondays, Wednesdays, and Fridays.

-If the value of `context` is `german-vacation-calendar` the rule is active for all vacation days of a specific federal state in Germany.
+If the value of *Context* is `german-vacation-calendar` the rule is active for all vacation days of a specific federal state in Germany.
 In this case the value of `context_details` denotes the name of the federal state:

 *   `Baden-Württemberg`,